 One of the hardest things to understand or accept is that setbacks may be a part of the process of breaking the porn or sex addiction cycle.
 In fact, a setback is an opportunity to grow deeper.
 It’s only Satan who wants you to give up or doubt that God is on your side.

 Setbacks remind you that you can’t win on your own.
-You need both God and helpful encouragement and accountability from a fellow Proven Man.
+You need both God and helpful encouragement and accountability from a friend.
 Setbacks also cause you to examine other areas of your life that contribute to the problem.
 Without setbacks, you may continue to ignore selfishness or pride in your life that spurs you to lust or be lazy in guarding your eyes and hearts.

-Two Questions that Changed My Perspective of Setbacks
+2 Questions That Changed My Perspective of Setbacks

-I began asking men who had setbacks this first question.
-This made perfect sense.
-As men replied, they actually examined their lives and invariably came up with their own solutions or game plans to be on guard going forward.
+As people replied to this question, they actually examined their lives and invariably came up with their own solutions or game plans to be on guard going forward.
 Wow, how simple and yet so reflective!

 Let me use the man from my group who had the double setback as an example.
 He was married and also attending seminary.
 He knew he needed to put an end to porn or porn would put an end to his hopes of being a pastor.
 In our first group meeting, every man shared his story.
 This man explained that his wife generally knew that he once had a porn problem, but after they got married, he told her he had it under control.

 I told him he needed to tell her the full scope of his current struggles.
 At first he was mad.
 He made all kinds of justifications, but finally conceded that it was the right thing to do.
 That week he told his wife the whole truth and even confessed that he looked at porn that week.
 When he returned to group the next week, he was very excited.
 He was glad that he did.
 It was freeing and opened new and deeper communications.
 We all rejoiced with him.